Top Pick 2026

 6. Month 2-4: Receive the formal decision from the Belastingdienst

-7. First tax year: File your annual tax return by May 1 of the following year, claiming the partial non-resident status if beneficial
+7. First tax year: File your annual tax return by May 1 of the following year, claiming the partial non-resident status if beneficial.
+Use our Dutch tax return checklist for expats to make sure you have everything you need before you start

 Do You Need a Tax Advisor?